BuckarooBanjai/BuckarooBanjai.github.io/README.md

 Konstantinos Bartzis

 ## Theme
 This jekyll theme has been created from scratch by Jacob Tomlison and then forked and further modified by me.
-Ideas and inspiration are taken from other places but the code is my own.

 ## Tools and Libraries
 The following tools and libraries are used in this theme